-Shopify and Amazon are two of the biggest names in ecommerce, and we understand why you’ve narrowed your search to these giants.
+Shopify and Amazon are two of the biggest names in e-commerce.
+And if you're looking for the best platform to use, we understand why you’ve narrowed your search to these giants.

-Every business has different needs, and these platforms have some very important feature differences that you should consider when making the final choice.
+These platforms have some very important feature differences that you should consider when making the final choice.
+Let's examine each of them.

 An Overview of Amazon and Shopify

 Both Amazon and Shopify allow business owners to promote and sell their products online.
-But a quick visit to these platforms immediately reveal their differences.
-While Amazon shows you multiple brands that fit your search keywords, Shopify shows you websites that market only one brand.
+But a quick visit to these platforms immediately reveals their differences.

 As a marketplace, Amazon allows third-party sellers to promote their products on the website.
-The inventory belongs to the sellers, but Amazon also sells their own products, effectively competing with other sellers.
-Amazon, in fact, is more similar to eBay than it is to Home Depot or Target.
+But Amazon also sells their own products, effectively competing with other sellers.

 Amazon vs. Shopify: Pricing